TheRiddle93/VR-shooter/README.md

 # VR-shooter
-A shooter made in Javascript with the A-frame Framework
+A 3D VR shooter that can be run in the browser.
+Made with Javascript/HTML/CSS using the A-frame Framework.